PrincetonUniversity/job_defense_shield/README.md

 ## About

-The software in this repo creates a report of problem users and problem jobs on the large Research Computing clusters.
+The software in this repo creates a report of problem users and problem jobs.
 The software identifies the following:

 + actively running jobs where a GPU has zero utilization
 + the heaviest users with low CPU or GPU utilization
-+ jobs that use the datascience nodes but do not need them
++ jobs that use the large-memory nodes but do not need them
 + jobs that could have been run on MIG GPUs instead of full A100 GPUs
 + multinode CPU jobs where one or more nodes have zero utilization
 + users that have been over-allocating CPU or GPU time